New York City DWAI Drugs Penalties

 An individual whose license is revoked solely for having been convicted of a VTL § 1192(4) offense will generally not be eligible to receive a conditional license for the period of lost driving privileges.

-If you or a family member has been arrested for a DWI or DWAI-Drugs offense, please be diligent in the search for an attorney as the ramifications of a conviction in these cases can be severe.
-With over 30 years of cumulative practice experience, the top New York DWI and DWAI-Drugs defense lawyers at the Law Offices of Jeffrey Lichtman have handled scores of these cases in the Greater New York City Area, including the suburban counties of Long Island and Westchester.
+If you or a family member has been arrested for driving while under the influence of drugs, please be diligent in the search for an attorney as the penalties for a New York City DWAI drug offense can be harsh.
+With over 30 years of cumulative practice experience, the top New York DWI and DWAI-Drugs defense lawyers at our firm have handled scores of these cases in the Greater New York City Area, including the suburban counties of Long Island and Westchester.
 While we cannot guarantee a particular outcome for your DWAI-Drugs case, we can provide the guidance and representation you need to both understand and address the legal consequences of a New York drugged driving arrest.

-Speak to one of the attorneys at the Law Offices of Jeffrey Lichtman at (212) 581-1001 and begin the process of preparing a defense the charges of drugged driving today.
+Speak to one of the attorneys at our firm and begin the process of preparing a defense the charges of drugged driving today.
 Your clean record and liberty may depend on it.